 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!

 SESSION 3 (SUNDAY): BACKSTROKE TURNS AND FINISHES

 - BACKSTROKE FLIP TURNS: Your swimmer will learn how to carry their momentum through the turn to get in and out of every wall faster.
 Swimmers will practice accelerating into the wall with long strokes and KNOWING THEIR COUNT!
 Then they'll use their core and arms to get through the turn.
 They will practice planting their feet on the wall for a powerful push off in the perfect streamline.
-Andrew and Joao will give the swimmers drills and exercises to help them master this athletic skill!
+Ryan will give the swimmers drills and exercises to help them master this athletic skill!

 SESSION 4 (SUNDAY): BACKSTROKE RACE STRATEGY

 In the final session, swimmers will put together the skills they learned in the previous session to practice fast backstroke racing.
 Ryan Harty will have swimmers practice changing different parts of their stroke to adjust to sprint or distance backstroke events.
 Swimmers will put these skills to the test in workouts specifically designed to develop different racing plans and emphasize the technique and skills learned earlier in the camp.

 - DISTANCE PER STROKE: One way to increase efficiency is to take fewer strokes.
 Counting the number of strokes and improving technique to decrease that number will save energy.
 On the other side, it may be faster to take more strokes per length, especially in shorter events.